kellenschmidt/kspw-docker/README.md

 In progress Docker containerization of my personal website, [kellenschmidt.com](https://kellenschmidt.com)

+## Features

+* Deploy the entire application with a single command
+* Deploy to local and remote environments
+* All environment variables encapsulated into single .env file
+* HTTPS encryption throughout website and API
+* Automatic hourly, daily, weekly, and monthly complete database backups
+* Automatic removal of old backups
+* Automatic daily uploading of backups to cloud storage

 ## Local Development

 Instructions for running the project locally.
 These commands are to be run in the top level 'kspw-docker' folder.
 Docker and docker-compose must be installed for this to work